 1. Fredrix.
 Good range of canvases, materials and tools: 'Beyond the Brush' is their $3 guide to canvas selection, preparation and care.

-2. Real Gesso.
+2. True Gesso.
 Quality panels: linen- and/or gesso-mounted on hardboard, or 'cradled'.

 5. Allens Artist Canvas.
 Bulk suppliers, possibly more for the scenery-painter.